 The Governing Board is the highest decision-making body.
 Its Chairman and seven members are appointed by the Government.
 In addition, the President, one student representative and one teacher representative are also ordinary members.

-The University Management Team meets every two weeks for the preparation of important issues and to provide a foundation of proposals that the President or Governing Board will decide on.
-The University Management Team comprises the Group management, the schools' Deans, the Managing Director of University Services and Jönköping University Enterprise and the President of the Jönköping Student Union.
+The University Executive Team meets every two weeks for the preparation of important issues and to provide a foundation of proposals that the President or Governing Board will decide on.
+The University Executive Team comprises the Group management, the schools' Deans, the Managing Director of University Services and Jönköping University Enterprise and the President of the Jönköping Student Union.

 Education, research and commissions are conducted though four schools: the School of Health and Welfare, the School of Education and Communication, Jönköping International Business School and the School of Engineering.